GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 ---
 title: Blacklisting Phone Numbers
-author: yuri.yeti
+author: barrez.bert
 indextype: blueprint
 icon: blueprint
 image: images/CallBlacklist.gif
 category: 4
 summary: |
-  This Genesys Cloud Developer Blueprint explains how to set up a trigger to check if an ANI on a voice interaction is blacklisted.
+  This Genesys Cloud Developer Blueprint explains how to set up a trigger to check if an ANI on an inbound voice interaction is blacklisted.
 If it is blacklisted, the call will be disconnected.
 This features prevents inbound unwanted or fraudelent calls.
 ---
-This Genesys Cloud Developer Blueprint explains how to set up a trigger to check if an ANI on a voice interaction is blacklisted.
+This Genesys Cloud Developer Blueprint explains how to set up a trigger to check if an ANI on an inbound voice interaction is blacklisted.
 If it is blacklisted, the call will be disconnected.
-This features prevents inbound unwanted or fraudelent calls.
+This functionality prevents unwanted or fraudulent inbound calls.

-When an Architect workflow receives a Communicate call trigger, multiple Genesys Cloud Public API calls are made to assess if a blacklisted number is inbound calling and then terminate the call accordingly.
+When an Architect workflow receives a customer call trigger, multiple Genesys Cloud Public API calls are made to assess if a blacklisted number is inbound calling and then terminate the call accordingly.

 ![Inbound Communicate call Genesys Cloud flow](images/ani-blacklist-workflow.png "Genesys Cloud Inbound Communicate Call")